laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 db: https://lamin.ai/laminlabs/lakehouse-benchmarks
 ---

-Over the past decade, the lakehouse has become the dominant data architecture in R&D. In this post we benchmark a realistic user journey — read, filter, aggregate, append, evolve schema, time-travel — over Parquet files from the 1000 Genomes Project, across Polars, DuckDB, Iceberg, and LanceDB.
+Over the past decade, the lakehouse has become the dominant data architecture in R&D.
+In this post we review how Polars, DuckDB, Iceberg, and LanceDB help to query and manage 100M observations from the 1000 Genomes Project.

 ## The lakehouse landscape